vigliensoni/R-VAE-JS/README.md

 Based on [Nao Tokui's RhythmVAE](https://github.com/naotokui/RhythmVAE_M4L)

-Currently only working on Firefox.
+Audio playback working on Firefox and Chrome.
+MIDI output only working on Chrome.

 Play with R-VAE on the browser: https://vigliensoni.github.io/R-VAE-JS/